Ferdilii/motorized_macro_rail_int_fix/README.md

 the housing for the electronics.
 There are many techniques with wood working, metalworking, [CNC](https://www.sainsmart.com/products/sainsmart-genmitsu-cnc-router-3018-pro-diy-kit), etc, that could be alternatively used if you have the needed skills and equipment.
+* Camera gear.
+More on that in the process walkthrough later.
+In short, just about any camera with interchangeable lenses can be used.

 ## Electronics Build